madprops/gifmaker/README.md

 venv/bin/pip install -r requirements.txt
 ```

-Or simply run `scripts/install.sh` to create the virtual env and install the dependencies.
+Or simply run `scripts/venv.sh` to create the virtual env and install the dependencies.

 There's a `scripts/test.sh` file that runs the program with some arguments to test if things are working properly.

+There's a `scripts/install.sh` file that adds a bash script at `/usr/bin/gifmaker` so you can run it easily.

 ---